Carmelo Hayes: Early career (2014–2021)

-On October 9, 2020, Casanova and Tasha Steelz, as "Culture SZN", took part in a triple threat tag team match for Game Changer Wrestling (GCW) at For The Culture, which was won by 40 Acres (PB Smooth and Tre Lamar).
-On December 19, Casanova won the Vacationland Cup, becoming the new Limitless Wrestling World Champion in the process.
-He lost the title to Daniel Garcia on March 19, 2021, which marked his final match on the independent circuit.
+In November 2016, Casanova began working as a heel.
+On March 17, 2017, he defeated Mike Verna for the Chaotic Wrestling New England Championship, but lost it to Donovan Dijak on August 4.
+From March to June 2018, he held the Chaotic Wrestling Tag Team Championship with Triplelicious as Killanova Inc. On March 29, 2019, Casanova defeated J. T. Dunn to win the Chaotic Wrestling Heavyweight Championship for the first time.
+He appeared for Ring of Honor (ROH) at Mass Hysteria on July 21, defeating Jimmy Preston.
+He won the title for a second time on August 30 by defeating Anthony Greene, making him the Twelfth Triple Crown Champion in Chaotic Wrestling.
+On October 9, 2020, Casanova and Tasha Steelz, as Culture SZN, took part in a triple threat tag team match for Game Changer Wrestling (GCW) at For The Culture, which was won by 40 Acres (PB Smooth and Tre Lamar).
+On December 19, Casanova won the Limitless Wrestling World Championship by winning the Vacationland Cup, but lost the title to Daniel Garcia on March 19, 2021.

 WWE

 NXT (2021–2024)

 On February 12, 2021, Brigham signed a contract with WWE and was assigned to the WWE Performance Center.
-He made his in-ring debut as a face on the June 1 episode of NXT under the name "Carmelo Hayes", accepting Kushida's open challenge for the NXT Cruiserweight Championship, but lost.
+He made his in-ring debut as a face on the June 1 episode of NXT under the name Carmelo Hayes, accepting Kushida's open challenge for the NXT Cruiserweight Championship, but lost.
 He would then take part in the NXT Breakout Tournament, where he defeated Josh Briggs in the first round, Duke Hudson in the semifinals, and won the tournament by defeating Odyssey Jones in the finals and earned a contract for a championship opportunity for a title of his choosing.
-Following the tournament, he introduced the debuting Trick Williams as his friend during an in-ring promo, and afterwards, assisted Williams in attacking Hudson as he entered the ring, establishing both men as heels and starting an alliance known as the "Trick Melo Gang".
+Following the tournament, he introduced the debuting Trick Williams as his friend and confidant during an in-ring promo, and afterwards, assisted Williams in attacking Hudson as he entered the ring, establishing both men as heels and starting an alliance known as the Trick Melo Gang.